yanamlnk/gradle-notes/contents/6-gradle-wrapper/README.md

 ## Executing tasks

-`./gradlew taskName` - Linux/Mac
+- `./gradlew taskName` - Linux/Mac
-`./gradlew.bat taskName` - Windows
+- `./gradlew.bat taskName` - Windows

-`./` - if you are currently in project root directory
+<sub>`./` - if you are currently in project root directory.
+Otherwise, full filepath to the build directory should be provided</sub>

-If no taskName specified, and there are no default tasks in `build.gradle` file, task `help` will be executed.
+If no `taskName` is specified, and there are no default tasks in `build.gradle` file, task `help` will be executed.

 ## Wrapper overview